pnsaeta/p064/docs/LinearAlgebra.md

 ## Notation

 A “delightful” bug (feature?) of mathematical physics is the different notations used to describe identical mathematical systems/situations.
 In physics, we are wont to represent a quantity with magnitude and direction, such as a force $$\vb{F}$$ in either boldface or with an arrow over it ($$\va{F}$$).
 Mathematicians often prefer to use a component notation $$(F_1, F_2, F_3)$$ to represent the same thing.
 Each strategy has its pros and cons.
 The problem with the component notation is that it implicitly assumes a particular basis—which is typically **not** made explicit.
 Thus, we are “invited” to guess that $$F_1$$ is the component of $$F$$ in the $$x$$ direction, but unless this choice is stated explicitly, we can't really be sure.
 The “physics” notation $$\vb{F}$$ implies that the quantity $$F$$ has both a magnitude and a direction, but declines to state explicitly what its components may be.
 After all, the direction of the force exists *independent* of the choice of basis vectors we make to describe it.
 Fundamentally, north is north, even if we orient our coordinate system in some cockamaimie direction.
-Hence, much of physics is written in coordinate-free notation that emphasizes that vectors have magnitude and direction, rather than that they have representations in various bases.
+Hence, much of physics is written in coordinate-free notation that emphasizes that vectors have magnitude and direction, rather than that they have representations in a particular basis.

 ## Linear Operators